petemmccarthy/TodoMVC/README.md

 # Ember
 Building a simple ToDo app from emberjs.com to try the Ember framework at Ember London meet-up.

+W.I.P - as and when I have to time to add to it!

 ## Todo-mvc